 When it comes to breakfast, the options are endless.
 Pancakes or waffles?
 Bacon and eggs?
 Muffin, followed by a pastry?
 So why limit chowing down on delicious breakfast foods to the morning hours?
-Here are 30 healthier snack options to keep filling those breakfast food cravings all month long.
+Here are 30 healthier snack options to keep filling those breakfast food cravings all day long.

 Better Breakfast Snacks

 Smoothies are a perfect on-the-go snack any time of day.
 Blend 1 frozen banana, 2 tablespoons natural peanut butter, 1 cup soy or almond milk, (which keep longer out of the fridge than regular milk), a couple dates, and a few ice cubes.
 (Add a scoop of your favorite chocolate or vanilla protein for an extra protein boost.)
 If this is a morning snack, keep it in a tight-sealing container and throw it in a gym or work bag.
 For an afternoon boost, prep it the night before and freeze, remove in the morning, and it will be thawed and ready to enjoy after lunch.

 This one’s perfect to try out as fall sets in.
 The best part?
 Pumpkin is a bonafide superfood rich in beta carotene, which is essential for eye health.
 This vegan recipe is gluten free, soy free, and full of perfect pumpkin flavor.
 Topped with an optional coconut whip, if you have time to whip that up, this recipe is a dream for a filling breakfast.
 Make the pumpkin pie puree the night before and save it in the fridge so all you have to do in the morning is grab some granola, layer it, and go.